kubernetes/kubernetes/contrib/mesos/docs/issues.md

 - schedulers internal task registry state: /debug/registry/tasks
 - scheduler metrics are available at /metrics

+### Mesos Slave Configuration

+When running the Mesos slave in a Docker container, the volume mount under which pod filesystems are created must include the `rshared` mount option and the host directory must be a mount point conditioned with `mount --make-rshared`.
+This is required so that when the kubelet populates a secrets volume, the secret data is visible from the host filesystem and thus from the pod containers created by the docker daemon.
+Lacking this, you will find that, for example, a ServiceAccount's secrets volume has no data when viewed from the host or a relevant pod (see https://github.com/kubernetes/kubernetes/issues/31062).
+For example, if the Mesos slave has `/var/tmp/mesos:/var/tmp/mesos` as a volume mount, it must use the `rw,rshared` mount options.
+That is, you want `--volume=/var/tmp/mesos:/var/tmp/mesos:rw,rshared`.
+Additionally, you must pre-condition `/var/tmp/mesos` by making it a mount pont (`mount --bind /var/tmp/mesos /var/tmp/mesos`) if it is not already one, and also by `mount --make-rshared /var/tmp/mesos`.

 ## DCOS Package Known Issues

 All of the issues in the above section also apply to the Kubernetes-Mesos DCOS package builds.